actoron/jadex/docs/tutorials/ac/05 Provided Services.md

 - Create a new Java class file called *SpamInterceptorD4.java* and let it implement *IServiceInvocationInterceptor*.
 - Add method implementations for the defined method signatures in the interface.
 - The *isApplicable* method is used to check if the interceptor should be called for the current call.
 Here, we only want to intercept method calls to the *message* method.
-So in the method body you should use *Â context.getMethod().getName().equals("message")* to determine the result.Â
+So in the method body you should use * context.getMethod().getName().equals("message")* to determine the result.
 - In the *execute* method the functionality of an intercepted call should be placed.
 In order to check if the sender's name contains 'Bot' we need first to fetch the argument with the sender's name.
 This can be achieved using *(String)context.getArgumentArray()\[0\]*.
 The check itself can be performed by a substring containment operation using *sender.indexOf("Bot")!=-1*.
 In case this check is true we will not call the message method but return an exception immediately by returning *new Future((new RuntimeException("No spammers allowed.") ) )*.
 Additionally, you should print out to the console that a spammer call was blocked and the sender's name and message content.
-If the name is ok, we let the call pass by returning *context.invoke()*.Â
+If the name is ok, we let the call pass by returning *context.invoke()*.

 ## Defining the chat service component